Hexa-MoE: Efficient and Heterogeneous-aware Training for Mixture-of-Experts: Experimental Details

 \section{Experimental Details}

 We provide the details of our CUDA program via enumerating the shape of the thread block and thread grid for expert-specific operators in a single MoE layer in Table~\ref{tab:threads}.

-We also provide the Python code for the proxy task we used to examine the computing capacity of the heterogeneous devices.
-We adopt a for loop composed of large matrix multiplications with the same scale as the test program, as provided below:
+We also provide the PyTorch-style pseudocode for the proxy task we used to examine the computing capacity of the heterogeneous devices, as shown in Algorithm~\ref{alg:test}.
+We adopt a \texttt{for} loop composed of large matrix multiplications with the same scale as the test program.